The Role of Insurance in Climate Adaptation

 Improving the financial recovery from coastal disasters: innovative risk transfer instruments

 Overcoming the current deficiencies in financial recovery from coastal extreme events requires working at the intersection of the public and private sector.
 It will require the development of evidence-based, public-private partnerships and public policies.
-With funding from a National Science Foundation (NSF) grant, this project is exploring four novel insurance solutions to improve the financial resiliency of coastal communities to changing climate risks:
+With funding from a National Science Foundation (NSF) grant, this project explored four novel insurance solutions to improve the financial resiliency of coastal communities to changing climate risks:

 - Parametric micro-insurance for low-income families

 - Insuring coastal ecosystems against destruction by the very events for which they provide community resilience